Our Favorite Views From the Best Hotels in the Hamptons Are Actually Inside

 Where to Shop in the Hamptons

 • Wyeth.
-While out of her budget, our style editor, Julia Stevens, says this is her “favorite store in the world” because it’s full of museum-worthy mid-century pieces worth shipping home.
+Our style contributor, Julia Stevens, admits that this vintage wonderland is outside of her budget—and yet it’s her “favorite store in the world” because of its collection of museum-worthy mid-century pieces that are worth shipping home.

 • Hidden Gem.
 Owned by two sisters, you’ll find colorful hand-knotted wool and woven baskets among the goodies at this Caribbean-inspired homewares shop.